 Residential camps have an enveloping culture and community that is created in the Counselor Building, on days off and during the long camp days, but how do we foster that same sense of culture and community at day camp where the days are shorter and the off time is spent apart?
 In this session, we will discuss creating a community and culture in a day camp environment through the use of camp sponsored events, open conversations, recognition and continued group professional development.

 Exposing the Heart of Camp…Is There a Camp Staffer in All of Us?

-Join Clemson undergraduate students as we explore what motivates them to work at camp and then they target their peers who they think would be great camp staff to understand why they don’t work at camp.
-We will wrap up the discussion with some ideas of what camp professionals can do to reach those who have never considered working at a summer camp.
+Join Clemson undergraduate students as we explore what motivates them to work at camp and learn from their peers who they think would be great camp staff to understand why they don’t work at camp.
+We will wrap up the discussion with some ideas of what camp professionals can do to help convert the “I never thought about camp” people.